cobleg/EnergyFinancialMarkets/Assignment-questions.md

 As a result, she has decided to propose _N-1_ volume limits as the methodology for AMBER1’s electricity trading portfolio limits.

 1. Using the limited data available to Bec, calculate and propose an _N-1_ volume limit for Diverse Energy’s electricity hedging portfolio limit. **(2 marks)**
+	**Notes**
+	- Diverse Energy case study is the course notes, Topic 2, Lesson 2.5
+	- Debt to equity ratio: 60:40
+	- Number of units: 4
+	-

-2. Identify two reasons influencing Bec’s decision to select _N-1_ as her preferred initial approach.
+1. Identify two reasons influencing Bec’s decision to select _N-1_ as her preferred initial approach.
 (2 marks)
-3. Identify the issues with volume limit use, with specific reference to the business plan and market risks of Diverse Energy.
+2. Identify the issues with volume limit use, with specific reference to the business plan and market risks of Diverse Energy.
 (2 marks)